nielsenamrose/wifi-coffee/hardware/README.md

 ### Schematics

-#### Output circuit
+#### Button circuit

 We use a NPN transistor as an electronic switch.
-We connect the transistor parallel to the physical switch in the coffee machine.
+We connect the transistor parallel to the physical switch in the coffee machine to allow both manual and remote operation.

 ![](switch%20output.jpg)

+#### Grinder ON/OFF relays

-#### Input circuit
+#### LED input circuit

 The LED in the coffee machine has a current limiting resistor.
 We will detect current through the resistor by connecting it to the input of an optocouple.
 Note that the cathode  of the LED is not connected to ground and the circuitry in the coffee machine is unknown, hence why we use the optocoupler.

 ![](led%20input.jpg)

 ## Intallation